zefei/vim-colortuner/README.md

 A: Does colortuner support vim in terminal?

 Q: Currently no, since true color support is essential for tuning colors.
-However, Neovim has support for true color terminals.
-Colortuner will support Neovim in terminal once stable version of Neovim has it.
+However, Neovim has support for true color terminals, and colortuner supports Neovim in the terminal.
+But notice that at the moment very few terminals work well with Neovim true color mode.

 # License